MirjanaGoodman/Hello-world/README.md

 # Hello-world
-This is mt first Git repository
+This is my first Git repository
+I want to learn how to use Git.
+I have never used Git before.